JonyEpsilon/gorilla-repl.org/editors.md

 ## Emacs and CIDER

-Should you prefer more of an vintage editing experience, then Gorilla also works well with Emacs :-) You can connect [CIDER](https://github.com/clojure-emacs/cider) and Gorilla to the same nREPL server and enjoy editing your code in Emacs while editing your notebooks in
+Should you prefer more of a vintage editing experience, then Gorilla also works well with Emacs :-) You can connect [CIDER](https://github.com/clojure-emacs/cider) and Gorilla to the same nREPL server and enjoy editing your code in Emacs while editing your notebooks in
 Gorilla.